The ultimate first-time home buyer’s guide

 Composite picture of a condo, a detached house, and a townhouse row

 Townhouses sometimes have a condo title.
 This means ownership of the townhouse comes with a share of the entire complex, shared with every other unit.
 It also means you have to comply with the condo board’s bylaws.
-These bylaws may restrict what you can do to the exterior of the home.
+Condo bylaws may govern what you can do to the exterior of the home.
 For example, many townhouse complexes prefer that all the units maintain a uniform appearance.

 One quick note:

 Depending on where you are, you may hear the terms “strata” or “co-ownership” instead of “condo;” these are all essentially the same thing.
-We’re just going to keep using “condo” for simplicity’s sake.
+We’re just going to keep calling them “condos” to keep things easy.
 Also: a condo board is the same as a strata council, which is also the same as a syndicate in Quebec.

 You can read more about the wrinkles of condo ownership in our guide to buying a condo.